 Preparation

-2. Put the seeds in the bowl and spray with the oil, tossing as you go.
+- Put the seeds in the bowl and toss with the olive oil.
 Make sure the seeds are all lightly coated.

 Resources